Progress tracking

 History in the training screen

-The History tab in the training screen shows all previous sessions for the current exercise, newest first.
-Expand a session row to see its sets.
+The History tab in the training screen (swipe right from the Log tab) shows all previous sessions for the current exercise, newest first.
+Skipped sets are excluded from the display.
 From there you can:

 - Copy that session's sets to your current workout.